 In certain cases, these unwanted software products may either fulfill a business purpose (eg, secure communications via Tor) or may be a risk accepted by the organization (eg, Caffeine for production or kiosk systems).

-Red Canary allows you to tailor unwanted software detection to your organization's needs using the Administration > Unwanted Software console.
+Red Canary allows you to tailor unwanted software detection to your organization's needs using the Detect > Unwanted Software console.

 Learning more about Unwanted Software products